 The City will pilot mixed-market affordable housing models as part of the Mayoral Priority Programme for land release for affordable housing.
-Historically, mixed-market models have tended to be mega projects or large greenfields developments.
+Historically, mixed-market models have tended to be mega projects or large Greenfields developments.
 However, the City needs to consider urban infill and well-located pieces of land in order to test these models.
 There is significant potential in the private sector collaborating with SHIs to give effect to this model.
-This model will be tested within the Salt River Market housing development that is currently in the construction phase.

-Small-scale rental units and micro-developers
+- Small-scale rental units and micro developers

 A new generation of property entrepreneurs is emerging, particularly in Cape Town's townships.
-They have seen a gap in the property market for low-cost rental accommodation, and have seized the opportunity by building solid brick-and-mortar developments offering affordable microunits.
-These developments can include up to 10 units, are often double-storey, and vary in size from about 10 m2 to about 40 m2 and rentals range between R1 500 and R3 000 per month.
+They have seen a gap in the property market for low-cost rental accommodation, and have seized the opportunity by building solid brick-and-mortar developments offering affordable micro units.
+These developments can include up to 10 units, are often double-storey, and vary in size from about 10 m to about 40 m and rentals range between R1 500 and R3 000 per month.
 Small-scale rental units are also being created, with some previous BNG beneficiaries leveraging their state-subsidised house to add on additional units, thus creating a rental income stream for themselves, as well as additional affordable rental units.

 The HSS suggests that the City, via its role as a regulator and facilitator of urban development, should create mechanisms to support this emerging industry as they contribute to the creation of affordable housing.
 Furthermore, the City acknowledges that small-scale rental units developed by private homeowners can play a major transformation role from a social, economic and built environment perspective, if it is rolled out in a responsible manner.
-For this reason the City has embarked upon a programme to provide greater support to private property owners and microdevelopers who develop these units by perusing regulatory reform (amendments to by-law) to enable affordable rental units within established residential areas.
-As a result, seven working streams were established, each with a particular focus area towards refining and guiding this process.
+For this reason the City has embarked upon a programme to provide greater support to private property owners and micro developers who develop these units by perusing regulatory reform (amendments to by-law) to enable affordable rental units within established residential areas.

 This initiative is in line with the Mayoral Programme on Land Release.